This post may contain affiliate links. Please read our disclosure policy.

 If you have any ingredients leftover from this small batch oatmeal raisin cookies recipe, check out our Leftover Ingredients Recipe Finder.

-• Egg yolk: A single egg yolk serves as the perfect binder for this small batch recipe.
-Be sure to save the egg white to use in any of our egg white recipes like a Mini Flourless Chocolate Cake or Two Vanilla Cupcakes.
+• Egg Yolk: A single egg yolk acts as a binder in this small batch recipe.
+Save the egg white for other egg white recipes like a Mini Flourless Chocolate Cake or Two Vanilla Cupcakes.

-• Flour: Stick with all-purpose flour for the structural backbone of your cookies.
-Note: the recipe has not been tested with alternative flours.
+• Flour: Stick with all-purpose flour for the structure of these cookies.

-• Nuts: If you’re a fan of crunch, add a few tablespoons of chopped walnuts or pecans.
-They’re optional but delightful.
-Use extras in Ambrosia, Crustless Pecan Pie, or Chicken Salad.
+• Nuts: Add a few tablespoons of chopped walnuts or pecans for a bit of crunch.
+They’re optional but add delightful texture.
+Use extra nuts in Ambrosia, Crustless Pecan Pie, or Chicken Salad.

 Recipe Variations

-• Chocolate Chip Oatmeal Cookies: Replace the raisins with chocolate chips, or go half-and-half for a chewy and chocolaty experience.
+• Oatmeal Chocolate Chip Cookies: Swap out the raisins for chocolate chips, or mix them together for a chewy, chocolaty twist.

 Save This Recipe!